zziz/sm/README.md

 Purpose of this code is to show how Sparse Matrix Operations can be done efficiently without storing and carrying out all operations on zero terms.

-Data Structure for Sparse matrix
+Data Structure for Sparse matrix.
 Since there are lots of zeros, we only need to store nonzero elements.
 We can store each nonzero Element in a vector that describes the Matix

 | ROW | COL | VAL |